sammanthp007/DySi-Open/README.md

 - [x] User sees empty table message when the table does not have any posts to show.
 User will not see empty table cells.
 - [x] User sees alert when no internet while loading webpage of the permalink
-- [x] User sees progress indicator at the bottom of the screen signifying a loading page when the web page of the permalink is being loaded
+- [x] User sees progress indicator at either below the navigation bar or at the bottom of the screen signifying a loading page when the web page of the permalink is being loaded
 - [x] Not a feature (actually a discouraged action): overrode SSL requirements so users can view resources from links that use `HTTP` (since there were images that used `http`)

+These following unit tests are not comprehensive by a lot, but are here to show that the code is testable
-## Unit testing done for
+## Unit testing started for
 - [x] Utils/ErrorHandler
 - [x] Models/DySiPost
 - [x] Models/DySiPostAuthor
 - [x] ViewControllers/ViewModels/AllPostsTableViewModel
 - [x] ViewControllers/ViewModels/PostTableNodeCellViewModel

-## Things I would like to have but am unable to for now due to time constraint
+## Things I would have liked to have but was unable add due to time constraint
 - [ ] Testing for Managers/DySiDataManager
 - [ ] Higher test coverage
 - [ ] UI testing